cyber-sushi/makima/README.md

 Once Cargo is done compiling, you should find Makima's executable inside `~/makima/target/release/`.\
 After taking the executable, you can delete Makima's folder.

-#### Config files
-Makima's config directory defaults to `~/.config/makima` but can be changed through the `MAKIMA_CONFIG` environment variable.\
-You can pick one of the [sample config files](https://github.com/cyber-sushi/makima/tree/main/examples) and copy it inside Makima's config directory, or make your own from scratch.\
-You can find everything about config file naming and configuration in the [Configuration](https://github.com/cyber-sushi/makima/tree/main#configuration) section.

 ## Running Makima
 #### Executable permissions
 Make sure that the executable has permissions to be executed as a program with `chmod +x makima` or with Right Click > Properties > "allow executing as program" or something like that, depending on your file manager.